awkwardmonkey/MEMECITI-interface/README.md

-# Memeland: Coming Soon to the Memeverse!
+# MEMECITI: Coming Soon to the MEMEverse!

-Memeland is an upcoming sensation in the Memeverse!
-The development is being carried out using a robust and powerful tech stack to ensure you have an unprecedented experience in the Memeverse.
+MEMECITI is an upcoming sensation in the Memeverse!
+The development is being carried out using a robust and powerful tech stack to ensure you have an unprecedented experience in the MEMEverse.

 ## Tech Stack Overview: